arenaxr/arena-docs/content/python/scenes.md

 parent: Python Library
 ---

-# Scenes in ARENA-py
+# Scenes in arena-py

-Scenes give ARENA-py programs access to an ARENA scene.
+Scenes give arena-py programs access to an ARENA scene.
 It provides an interface to add/update objects, run animations, and many more!

 ## Scene Access
 To get access to a scene in the ARENA, create a `Scene` object.
 Make sure you have proper permissions to access it!